Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Without probate, the estate remains legally unresolved, with assets frozen, debts unpaid, and beneficiaries unable to receive their inheritance.
 While probate is not always necessary for small or jointly-owned estates, it is typically required to properly administer most estates in the UK.
 If probate is needed but not obtained, it can lead to significant delays, legal complications, and financial difficulties for those involved.

 The probate process in the UK typically takes between 6 to 12 months from start to finish.
 Simple estates may be resolved more quickly, while complex estates or those involving disputes can take longer.
+Executors should be prepared for potential delays and may benefit from legal advice if the estate is particularly complex.

+In the UK, there are mandatory fees for applying for probate, and additional costs can arise depending on the complexity of the estate and whether professional help is used.
 While basic probate fee is relatively modest, hiring a solicitor or probate professional can increase the overall cost significantly.
 However, for more complex estate management, it is often recommended that customers take professional legal support.

+In the UK, probate is typically required to administer an estate, even if there is a valid will in place.
 However, there are exceptions, particularly for small estates, jointly owned property, and certain financial assets.
 Executors should check with financial institutions and consider seeking legal advice to determine whether probate is necessary in their specific circumstances.

 Probate is the legal process of validating a Will and undertaking the administrative process for sharing a deceased's estate amongst beneficiaries.
 The process can be lengthy, and can often involve enquiries to HMRC regarding Inheritance Tax and other financial obligations.
+To find out more about the probate process, head over to the HM Government website.

 A Lasting Power of Attorney can vary in cost, depending on the level of professional legal services involved in producing and validating the document.
 For those who don't wish to engage with a legal professional and write an LPA themselves, a document can be put together at just £82, the cost of the government's registration fee.